cap-js/docs/cds/cdl.md

 ```

 For a calculated element "on-write", the expression is already evaluated when an entry is written into
-the entity (the calculated element itself is read-only, so no value must be provided for it).
+the database.
+The calculated element is read-only, so no value must be provided for it.
 The resulting value is then stored/persisted like a regular field and when reading from the entity,
 it behaves like a regular field as well.
 Using a stored calculated element can improve performance,
 in particular when it's used for sorting or filtering.
 This is paid for by higher memory consumption.